 5. We are part of the forward-thinking emerging digital accounting community

-As awards winners (Accountancy Excellence Awards) and finalists in the Xero awards, we’re often invited to industry events, forums, and awards shows.
+As award winners (Accountancy Excellence Awards) and finalists in the Xero awards, we’re often invited to industry events, forums, and awards shows.
 Where possible I try to invite as many of the team as possible.
-This is an incredible opportunity for them to meet industry peers, see how well dP are doing in the wider industry, and generally have a really nice time.
+This is an incredible opportunity for them to meet industry peers, see how well dP is doing in the wider industry, and generally have a really nice time.
 These awards look great on our website and marketing materials, but they are way more than that.
 They’re external recognition that we’re best in class and we’re doing superbly in our industry and alongside many other competitors.
 This is a great experience to be part of and I want all my employees to feel excited by this journey!
 There are many other opportunities throughout the calendar year for staff to feel immersed in the world of digital accounting.
-For example, our annual visit to Xerocon and the digital accountancy show.
+For example, our annual visit to Xerocon and the Digital Accountancy Show.

 6. We recruit based on more than just qualifications

 When we recruit, we recruit with culture at the forefront of our decision-making.
 We really enjoy reading the CVs of all the talented professionals in our industry, however, it’s the character of the individual that helps us make the final decision when recruiting.